petermchale/dairy-spread/README.md

 The link can be used to visually inspect the locus in `igv.js`, while the spreadsheet can be used to record any conclusions drawn from the manual inspection of the igv visualization.
-This can be useful during the development of variant-calling software, when one often needs to inspect cases where (i) the software is not capturing variants that are known to exist, and/or (ii) the software is making calls where variants are known to be absent.
+This can be useful during the development of variant-calling software, when one often needs to manually inspect and annotate cases where (i) the software is not capturing variants that are known to exist, and/or (ii) the software is making calls where variants are known to be absent.

 ## How to get dairy-spread working